There are four key different teaching styles you’ll find in Med Schools:

-Traditional teaching describes the way Traditional Courses are taught: you learn the scientific theory first and move to clinical settings after a few years.
-This is how Oxford and Cambridge teach, but you won’t find it anywhere else.
+Traditional teaching describes the way Traditional Courses are taught.
+With this teaching style, you learn the scientific theory first and then move to clinical settings after a few years.
+This is how you’ll be taught at Oxford and Cambridge.

-Problem-based learning teaching is patient-centric and means you’ll be exposed to patients very early on during your studies.
-It was pioneered by the University of Manchester and has been adopted by most Medical Schools – but the level of focus on problem-based learning will vary with each University.
+Problem-based learning is patient-centric and means you’ll be exposed to patients very early in your studies.
+It was pioneered by the University of Manchester and has now been adopted by most Medical Schools, but the level of focus on problem-based learning will vary with each University.

 With problem-based learning, you’ll be given a medical case that you need to solve and learn from.
-There’s often a tutor to help guide you, and you’ll mix group work with self-directed learning.
-This combination helps you to develop your communication skills, teamwork and problem-solving skills – and boosts your personal responsibility and respect for others.
+There’s often a tutor to guide you, and you’ll mix group work with self-directed learning.
+This combination helps you to develop your communication, teamwork and problem-solving skills, while also boosting your personal responsibility and respect for others.

 The basic structure of problem-based teaching sessions are:

-Case-based teaching is when the Medical School will use a case to pique your interest and then focus on the skills and knowledge you’ll need to solve it.
-This Medical School teaching style usually means you’ll work in small groups over short periods – but it’s backed up with traditional methods like seminars, lectures, dissection, and more.
+With case-based learning, the Medical School will use a case to pique your interest and then focus on the skills and knowledge that you’ll need to solve it.
+This teaching style usually means you’ll work in small groups over short periods – but it’s backed up with traditional methods like seminars, lectures, dissection and more.

-Enquiry based teaching is when you look at questions, problems and scenarios instead of being given facts.
-It puts you in charge of your own learning because this Med School teaching style is more about how you learn, rather than a lecturer teaching you.
+With enquiry-based learning, you’ll look at questions, problems and scenarios instead of being given facts.
+It puts you in charge of your own learning, because this teaching style is more about how you learn, rather than a lecturer teaching you.
 The emphasis is on you identifying and researching issues and asking questions so you can develop your knowledge.

-If you prefer a more traditional approach, then you’ll be drawn to the Traditional teaching of Oxford and Cambridge Medical Schools.
+If you prefer a more traditional approach, you might be drawn to the traditional teaching of Oxford and Cambridge Medical Schools.
 Alternatively, if you want to carve your own path, the more innovative case-based teaching at Birmingham may suit you better.